scverse/cookiecutter-scverse-presentation/README.md

 ---

-## Step 5: Submit to scverse ecosystem
+## step 5: submit to scverse ecosystem

 1) Follow the [instructions][scverse ecosystem repository]
 2) Submit a pull request